braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 #### What if a secure site is not available?

 While industry best practice is to make your whole site secure, customers who cannot secure their site domain can work around the requirement by using a secure modal.
-Braze has prepared an [example of this approach][4].
+Read more in our guide to using [Alternate Push Domain][28].

 ### Step 1: Configure your Site's Service Worker